Records of Revenues and Expenses Sample Clauses

 Records of Revenues and Expenses.
 Myogen will maintain complete and accurate accounts and records of revenues, costs, expenses and payments earned or made in connection with this Agreement and such records shall be available for examination at HMR's expense during Myogen's reasonable business hours for a period of two (2) years from creation of the individual records.
 In addition, not more often than once each year, HMR may designate a firm of certified public accountant acceptable to Myogen to verify the correctness of calculations and classifications of such revenues, costs, expenses or payments earned or made in connection with this Agreement.
 Amounts that are determined to be due as a result of any variances in revenues, costs, expenses or payments earned or made in connection with this Agreement discovered during such audit shall be paid by Myogen within thirty (30) days of the conclusion of the audit (subject to Article XIII hereof).
 If the audit results in a variance of more than 5% in favor of HMR, the reasonable audit expenses of HMR shall be paid by Myogen.
 Any records or accounting information received from Myogen shall be included within the definition of Confidential Information for purposes of Article VI.
 In the event the provisions of Section 9.5.3 apply, the provisions of this Section 8.1 shall apply to HMR.

-Records of Revenues and Expenses. (a) Each Party will maintain complete and accurate records which are relevant to revenues, costs, expenses and payments on a country-by-country basis under this Agreement and such records shall be open during reasonable business hours for a period of two (2) years from creation of individual records for examination at the other Party's expense and not more often than once each year by a certified public accountant selected by the other Party, or the other Party's internal accountants unless the first Party objects to the use of such internal accountants, for the sole purpose of verifying for the inspecting Party the correctness of calculations and classifications of such revenues, costs, expenses or payments made under this Agreement.
-Each party shall bear its own costs related to such audit; provided, however, that, for any underpayments by a Party greater than five percent (5%), such Party shall pay the other Party the amount of underpayment, interest as provided for in Section 5.04(b) from the time the amount was due and the other Party's out-of-pocket expenses.
-For any underpayments less than five percent (5%) by a Party found under this Section, such Party shall pay the other Party the amount of underpayment.
-Any overpayments by a Party will be refunded to such Party or credited to future royalties, at such Party's election.
-Any records or accounting information received from the other Party shall be Confidential Information for purposes of Article VII.
-Results of any such audit shall be provided to both Parties, subject to Article VII.
+Records of Revenues and Expenses.
+Each Party will maintain complete and accurate records which are relevant to revenues, costs, expenses and payments on a country-by-country basis in the Territory under this Agreement and such records shall be open during reasonable business hours for a period of two (2) years from creation of individual records for examination at the other Party's expense and not more often than once each year by a certified public accountant selected by the other Party, or the other Party's internal accountants unless the first Party objects to the use of such internal accountants, for the sole purpose of verifying for the inspecting Party the correctness of calculations and classifications of such revenues, costs, expenses or payments made under this Agreement.
+Each Party shall bear its own costs related to such audit; PROVIDED that, for any underpayments greater than five (5) percent by Schering, Schering shall pay Techniclone the amount of underpayment, interest as provided for in Section 6.03 from the time the amount was due and Techniclone's out-of-pocket expenses.
+For any underpayments less than five (5) percent by Schering found under this Section, Schering shall pay Techniclone the amount of underpayment.
+Any overpayments by Schering will be refunded to Schering or credited to future royalties, at Schering's election.
+Any records or accounting information received from the other Party shall be Confidential Information for purposes of Article VIII.
+Results of any such audit shall be provided to both Parties, subject to Article VIII.

 AutoNDA by SimpleDocs